630Dev/ThinkTosh-T470-Skyl4ke/README.md

 Fingerprint reader (Will not work due to T1 emulation being impossible)

-Continuity (This is because of Intel wireless cards are not native in MacOS)
+Continuity (This is because of Intel wireless cards are not native in MacOS but if you are using a Broadcom card, this should work fine)

 ## PRE-INSTALL DEPLOYMENT

 Grab [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) and generate a serial with the SMBIOS "MacBookPro13,1" (without quotes)

+**IF YOU HAVE A BROADCOM CARD:**

+Grab AirportBrcmFixup.kext from [here](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Kexts/Acidanthera/AirportBrcmFixup-v2.1.9-RELEASE.zip) and put it in EFI/OC/Kexts folder, Open the EFI/OC/config.plist file with OCAT or OpenCore Configurator, Go to Kernel > Add and delete AirportItlwm.kext and add AirportBrcmFixup.kext.
+Then go into DeviceProperties > Add and delete "PciRoot(0x0)/Pci(0x1C,0x6)/Pci(0x0,0x0)" value.
+After that you can save your config.plist file.

 ## POST-INSTALL

-Disable hibernation since it doesn't work properly on hackintoshes
+**DISABLE HIBERNATION SINCE IT DOES NOT WORK ON HACKINTOSH PROPERLY:**

+Open up a terminal window and type the following commands one by one:

 ```
 sudo pmset autopoweroff 0
 sudo pmset powernap 0